-Let customers speak their heart out and do not interrupt them, even if you know what they would say next.
+Let customers speak their hearts out and do not interrupt them, even if you know what they would say next.

 And even if they do not have all the information or are mistaken, then also never correct them while they are speaking.

-When you listen, it shows that you care and builds a rapport with the customers.
+When you listen actively, it shows that you care and builds a rapport with the customers.

 2. Be empathetic towards customers